edu-world/teacherdiary/index.md

-## Welcome to teacherworld, this website will help you have a deep understand of teacher.
+## Teacherworld will help you have a deep understand of teacher.